-Declaration of any convictions, cautions, reprimands and warnings
+Declaration of any convictions, cautions, reprimands, bind-overs and final warnings

-When you attend an Identification Verification Session you will be asked to complete a Criminal Convictions Declaration form.
-This is an opportunity for you to disclose any convictions, cautions, reprimands, or warnings and any current criminal investigations taking place.
-Any matters you disclose or appear on your DBS Disclosure will be considered by a School Student Vetting Panel.
-The Student Vetting Panel complies with the University's Student Vetting Policy, and with professional body guidance.
-If you fail to disclose any offence you are putting your place on the programme at risk as the Student Vetting Panel may withdraw the offer of your place on the programme or cancel your registration with the University.
-The Student Vetting Panel consider all cases on an individual basis and in confidence.
+When you attend an Identification Verification Session you will be asked to complete a Criminal Convictions and Good Conduct Declaration form.
+This is an opportunity for you to disclose any convictions, cautions, reprimands, bind-overs or final warnings for an offence which, when the Disclosure and Barring Service is processing your criminal record, will not be filtered out from the Police National Computer.
+You can also disclose if you have any pending court appearances or you have been charged by the police in relation to any criminal offence.
+Any matters you disclose or appear on your DBS Enhanced Certificate will be considered by a School Admissions Panel.
+The Admissions Panel complies with the University's Student Vetting Policy, and with professional, statutory and regulatory body guidance.
+If you fail to disclose any offence you are putting your place on the programme at risk as the Admissions Panel may withdraw the offer of your place on the programme or cancel your registration and remove you from the course.
+The University accepts no responsibility for any adverse consequences which result from the University withdrawing your offer of a place on the course, or cancelling your registration and removing you from the course (as the case may be).
+The Admissions Panel consider all cases on an individual basis and in confidence.
+A criminal record may not, in itself, prevent you from being offered a place on a course.

-In considering any cases, the Student Vetting Panel will apply the following criteria:
+In considering any cases, the Admissions Panel will apply the following criteria:

 - Nature and gravity of the offence(s)